-This recruitment is focused on the appointment of a number of permanent Regulation Analysts within the Retail directorate who will be part of the team providing advice on energy and water issues and helping to protect NI consumers.
-In addition, you will play an active role in supporting the organisation as it supports government initiatives as part of the climate change transition.
+This recruitment is focused on the appointment of a number of permanent Regulatory Analysts who will be responsible for providing analysis and advice on energy (electricity and gas) and water issues and helping to protect NI consumers.
+In addition, you will play an active role in supporting the organisation as it supports government initiatives as part of climate change transition.
 You will have the opportunity to work across a variety of functions within a positive, team-based environment, and actively contribute to the delivery of Utility Regulator aims and objectives.